sarahfaradina/Python-Programming-Overview---Modul-1/README.md

 To be honest, I am a writer learner (dominant).
 So, i take some notes and paraphrase what my lecturer said during class (#comment on .py).

-Aside from taking notes during class, i rewrite it in a more structured way by handwriting on my textbook.
+Aside from taking notes during class, i rewrite it in a more structured way by hand on my textbook.
 I also read some e-book to finding supplementary information on what i am learning about.